Techtonica/curriculum/command-line/dot-profile.md

 ### Motivation

-Learn about how to customize a computer's environment
+Learn about how to customize a computer's environment .
+Apart from having a home directory to create and store files, users need an environment that gives them access to the tools and resources.
+When a user logs in to a system, the user’s work environment is determined by the initialization files.
+These initialization files are defined by the user’s startup shell, which can vary depending on the release.
+The default initialization files in your home directory enable you to customize your working environment.
+The .bash_profile file is a personal initialization file for configuring the user environment.[from thegeekdiary](https://www.thegeekdiary.com/what-is-the-purpose-of-bash_profile-file-under-user-home-directory-in-linux/)

 ### Objectives